luissilva1044894/Pyrez/README.rst

 - [PyrezBot](https://github.com/luissilva1044894/PyrezBot) - Async example of a Discord bot using Pyrez.

+### Contribute

+Pyrez is hosted on GitHub and is an open source project that welcomes contributions of all kinds from the community, including:
+	code patches,
+	documentation improvements,
+	bug reports,
+	reviews for contributed patches.

+For more information about contributing, see the contributor guidelines.

+### Source code
+The latest developer version is available in a GitHub repository: https://github.com/luissilva1044894/Pyrez

 ### License
 This project is provided under the [MIT License](https://opensource.org/licenses/MIT "Pyrez · MIT License").